cs-ed/impacts-afrewin/README.md

 * **Skill 5.D:** Describe the impact of gathering data.
 * **Skill 5.E:** Evaluate the use of computing based on legal and ethical factors.

-**Computational Thinking Practice 6:** Responsibly Computing - Contribute to an inclusive, safe, collaborative, and ethical computing culture.
+**Computational Thinking Practice 6:** Responsibly Computing - Contribute to an inclusive, safe, collaborative, and ethical computing culture. *Note: These skills are not assessed on the AP Exam.**
 * **Skill 6.A:** Collaborate in the development of solutions.
 * **Skill 6.B:** Use safe and secure methods when using computing devices.
 * **Skill 6.C:** Acknowledge the intellectual property of others.